buddycloud/buddycloud.com/slate/source/includes/_channels.md

 ???
 ```

-Removes a channel from the system.
+Removes a channel from the Buddycloud Server.

 <aside class="notice">???Lloyd - could you write about what this does to the subscription list of the channels followers???</aside>